Short Term Lending Code

 - Explain clearly how continuous payment authority works and how payments will be deducted from your bank account.
 This will help you decide whether this type of repayment is acceptable to you before you take out the loan.

 - Make clear to you your rights to cancel a continuous payment authority before you take out a loan.
 We will remind you that if you cancel, you will still owe any outstanding debt and will need to provide an alternative method of repayment on the due date to avoid going into default.
 We will give you a contact point should you want to cancel the payment authority directly with us.

 - Always notify you by email, text or phone at least 3 days before attempting to recover payment using continuous payment authority on the due date.
-This communication will ask you to let us know if your circumstances have changed and you have difficulty in repaying the loan.
+This notice will ask you to contact us if you are in financial difficulty and cannot repay.

 - Send you further regular reminders when a continuous payment authority is being used and where you have not made repayment on the due date.
 These reminders will give you a contact point so you can tell us if you are experiencing repayment problems or if you want to cancel the payment authority.

 - Repay any amounts we have taken via the continuous payment authority where this has caused you to get into financial difficulty, and you have told us about this.

 Help for customers in financial difficulty